lun0522/Notes/CppLang.md

 We cannot have virtual constructors, since constructors have a lot to do with memory management compared with ordinary functions, but we can take advantage of return type relaxation to have factory functions like the `new_expr()` above.

 A class with at least one pure virtual function is an abstract class.
 It usually does not have constructors since it cannot be instantiated.
 It should have a virtual destructor since it is usually used as an **interface** (*i.e.* accessed only through pointers and references), and we need to make sure the correct destructors are called.
-In its derived class, if not all pure virtual functions are overriden, this derived one is also an abstract class.
+In its derived class, if not all pure virtual functions are overridden, this derived one is also an abstract class.

-A memebr of a class can be:
+A member of a class can be:

 - `public`: can be accessed by any function
 - `protected`: can be accessed by this class and its friends, and derived classes and their friends